How is your privacy programme performing?

 Let’s take a look at how to track your business’s privacy performance and gain confidence that data compliance is being managed successfully across the wider business.

 The ICO is a good starting point – they have some useful tools.
-I recently wrote about the ICO’s Accountability Framework.

 This includes an Accountability Tracker tool which enables you to review and score business performance against each of ten key accountability areas.